tanaka-geek/2600-meetings-japan-talks/2023_10_matryoshka_of_phishing/README.md

 *   **Conclusion**

     *   Recapped the key points from each section.
-    *   Stressed the importance of understanding and utilizing these techniques that are/were used in the malware samples.
+    *   Emphasized the importance of understanding and applying these techniques, as seen in malware samples.